orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vcda_ip.md

 ### Required

-- `ip_address` (String) (ForceNew) The on-premises IP address refers to the IP address of your local infrastructure running vCloud Extender.
+- `ip_address` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The on-premises IP address refers to the IP address of your local infrastructure running vCloud Extender.
 Must be a valid IP with net.ParseIP.

 ### Read-Only